-Even Headteachers and teachers are not always aware of the best procedures or able to advise on the correct way to complete the CAF.
-A well-known example and something that happens yearly is where a parent had entered the following order of preferences on the CAF on the advice of their child’s Headteacher:
+Even Headteachers and teachers are not always aware of the best procedure.
+Or able to advise on the correct way to complete the CAF.
+Often, parents have entered the following order of preferences on the CAF on the advice of their child’s Headteacher.

 Unfortunately, the Admissions Department could not allocate the child a place in the grammar school.
 Even though the child did qualify for a one.
 Although he/she qualified for grammar school allocation, the first preference school was oversubscribed.
 Therefore the Admissions Department automatically moved to the next preference school.
 The Admissions Department had to believe that that was what the parents intended.
 To therefore award the child a place at the comprehensive school.

 The only solution for the parent was to go on to the waiting lists for both grammar schools.
 To hope that a place would become available at one of the.
 Or to fight an over-subscription appeal for both schools.
 Luckily, on this occasion, a place came up at the local, catchment grammar school in the second round of allocations.